dbcook/openrocket-database/README.md

 SEMROC after Carl's passing and has done a fantastic job of getting nearly all the SEMROC parts back into production and indexing them on the [erockets.biz](http://erockets.biz) website.

-The body tube and nose cone listings on the old SEMROC website are unique resourcesd, and I have digested them into a table of dimensions text file and a spreadsheet.
+The body tube and nose cone listings on the old SEMROC website are unique resources, and I have digested them into a table of dimensions text file and a spreadsheet.

 Semroc is known for its vast array of Estes and Centuri compatible nose cones, but they also make some nose cones for their own kits.
 This leads to some complications.
 There